In this page

 }

-from the terminal will start a greycat instance which will periodically fetch data, as long as the instance is alive
+Running greycat install & greycat serve from the terminal will start a greycat instance which will periodically fetch data, as long as the instance is alive

 Explorer

-We have data, let’s leverage the integrated explorer app to visualize it.
+We have data, let’s leverage the integrated Explorer app to visualize it.

-to start the server, if you have the previous instance still running make sure to kill it and start a new one with the –user=1 argument
+In you terminal run greycat serve --user=1 to start the server, if you have the previous instance still running make sure to kill it and start a new one with the –user=1 argument

 this will make it so all request to the server are treated as coming from user with the specified id which in our case is the root user of the app